nextSource and LiveHire Forge Partnership to Deliver Enhanced Talent Communities

-NEW YORK, April 12, 2022 (GLOBE NEWSWIRE) -- nextSource and LiveHire announce a formal partnership that offers organizations greater connection to talent.
-Together, nextSource and LiveHire deliver an innovative direct sourcing solution to address the talent acquisition challenges most organizations are facing today.
+MIAMI, April 12, 2022 /PRNewswire/ -- LiveHire and nextSource announce a formal partnership that offers organizations greater connections to talent.
+Together, LiveHire and nextSource deliver an innovative direct sourcing solution to address the talent acquisition challenges most organizations are facing today.

-The partnership between nextSource and LiveHire delivers a solution that goes beyond traditional direct sourcing talent pools to offer client-specific communities of highly engaged, pre-qualified talent.
+The partnership between LiveHire and nextSource delivers a solution that goes beyond traditional direct sourcing talent pools to offer client-specific communities of highly engaged, pre-qualified talent.
 This collaboration also helps companies build stronger employer brands through a positive candidate experience that keeps extraordinary talent coming back.

 "nextSource is a true believer in the importance of continued innovation and solution enhancements.
 This partnership exemplifies their dedication and is a true reflection of our desire to collaborate with companies with common goals," says Christy Forest, CEO and Executive Director at LiveHire.